Dewy Pine (Drosophyllum) Cultivation

 • Many growers over-water their Dewy Pines out of fear that they are too dry.
 Err on the side of dryness if you are used to growing other carnivorous plants.
 Think more like succulents (though don’t let them completely dry out through the whole pot).

 • These grow best outdoors in several hours of sun where they will catch tons of bugs and nourish themselves.
-It is possible to grow them under lights or in an extremely sunny window, but they will need to be fed something like fish food to supplement the diet.
+Extremely strong light is essential for long term survival.
+I have kept them alive under very powerful LEDs (50W/sq ft) but they are far weaker than those in the sun.

 • The only way to propagate Dewy Pines is by seed.
 Plants can survive for a few years but are usually limited by pot size.
 Flowers will easily self-pollinate and fresh seed germinates easily.
-Seeds can remain viable for many years, but germination rates will decrease.
+Seeds can remain viable for decades, but germination rates will decrease.

 More Information: